Wing Lung Wai: Administration

 Central axis of Wing Lung Wai, with the Chung Shing Temple at the end.

 Chung Shing Temple is the village shrine of Wing Lung Wai.

 Kang Sam Tong in Wing Lung Wai.

 Wing Lung Wai is a recognized village under the New Territories Small House Policy.

 History

 The village was founded by Tang Siu-kui (鄧紹舉) and his clansmen in the Chenghua reign (1465-1487) of the Ming dynasty.
 The village was earlier called Sha Lan Mei (沙欄尾) or Wing Lung Wai (永龍圍 (Everlasting Dragon)).
 The name was changed into the present name in 1905.

-The enclosing wall was built in the Kangxi reign (1661-1722) of the Qing dynasty to safeguard the village from bandits, privates and other enemies.
+The enclosing wall was built during the Kangxi reign (1661-1722) of the Qing dynasty to safeguard the village from bandits, privates and other enemies.
 The entrance gate, originally located at the front wall of the village, on its central axis, was later relocated to the south due to feng shui reasons, after establishment of the nearby the walled village Tai Hong Wai.
 The moat was reclaimed in the 1960s.